bladeacer/flexcyon/README.md

 - [ ] Style settings options for alternate checkbox

 #### Plugins/snippets
+- [ ] Add support for Spaced Repetition
 - [ ] Add support for Breadcrumbs

 #### Other styling options